-Displaced people return to their heavily damaged home in Mitrovica, Kosovo, June 1999 problematic for humanitarian organisations that often cannot rely on being in a country for more than a few years.
+Displaced people return to their heavily damaged home in Mitrovica, Kosovo, June 1999 n NRC's programmes in Kosovo and Serbia were able to pursue some cases of illegal occupation because the propproblematic for humanitarian organisations that often cannot rely on being in a country for more than a few years.
 For example, it was not until September 2005 that the Grand Chamber of the European Court of Human Rights finally considered the case of Blecic v.
 Croatia, which concerned a woman whose house had been illegally occupied 14 years previously.